PECANN: Parallel Efficient Clustering with Graph-Based Approximate Nearest Neighbor Search: Introduction

 Step~\ref{item:density} is computed differently based on the variant, but all variants use a function that depends on either the $k$-nearest neighbors of $x$ or the points within a given distance from $x$.
 Efficient implementations of this step rely on nearest neighbor queries or range queries.
 In low dimensions, these queries can be answered efficiently using spatial trees, such as $k$d-trees.
 However, $k$d-trees are inefficient in high dimensions due to the curse of dimensionality~\cite{weber1998quantitative}.
 Step~\ref{item:dep-point} again requires finding nearest neighbors, but with the constraint that only neighbors with higher density are considered.
 Step~\ref{item:single-linkage} can easily be computed using any connected components algorithm.
 Steps~\ref{item:density} and~\ref{item:dep-point} form the bottleneck of the computation, and take quadratic work in the worst case, while Step~\ref{item:single-linkage} can be done in (near) linear work.
 Note that different clusterings can be generated by reusing the tree from Step~\ref{item:dep-point} and simply re-running Step~\ref{item:single-linkage} using different pruning heuristics.
 The tree from Step~\ref{item:dep-point} can be viewed as a cluster hierarchy (or dendrogram) that contains clusterings at different resolutions.

 Existing papers on DPC variants mainly focus on their own proposed variant, and as far as we know, there is no unified framework for implementing and comparing DPC variants and evaluating them on the same datasets.
 Furthermore, most DPC papers focus on clustering low-dimensional data, but many datasets in practice are high dimensional ($d > 100$).
 The \framework framework unifies a broad class of DPC variants by abstracting out these three steps and providing efficient parallel implementations for different variants of each step.
-For Step~\ref{item:density}, we leverage graph-based approximate nearest neighbor search (ANNS) algorithms, which are fast and accurate in high dimensions~\cite{ANNScaling, wang2021comprehensive}.
+For Step~\ref{item:density}, we leverage graph-based approximate ANNS algorithms, which are fast and accurate in high dimensions~\cite{ANNScaling, wang2021comprehensive}.
 For Step~\ref{item:dep-point}, we adapt graph-based ANNS algorithms to find higher density neighbors by iteratively doubling the number of nearest neighbors returned until finding one that has higher density.
-The doubling search guarantees that the algorithm finishes in a logarithmic number of rounds, making it highly parallel.
+Our doubling search guarantees that the algorithm finishes in a logarithmic number of rounds, making it highly parallel.
 For Steps~\ref{item:density} and~\ref{item:dep-point}, \framework supports the following graph-based ANNS algorithms: \algname{Vamana}~\cite{jayaram2019diskann}, \algname{pyNNDescent}~\cite{pynndescent}, and \algname{HCNNG}~\cite{munoz2019hcnng}.
 For Step~\ref{item:single-linkage}, we use a concurrent union-find algorithm~\cite{Jayanti21} to achieve high parallelism.
 Prior work~\cite{sieranoja2019fast} has explored using graph-based ANNS for high-dimensional clustering, but their algorithm is not parallel and they only consider one DPC variant and one underlying ANNS algorithm.
-In addition, we provide theoretical work and span bounds\footnote{The \emph{work} is the number of operations and the \emph{span} (or parallel time) is the length of the longest sequential dependence of a computation.} of \framework that depend on the complexity of the underlying ANNS algorithm. \framework is implemented in C++, using the ParlayLib~\cite{Blelloch20} and ParlayANN~\cite{ANNScaling} libraries, and provides Python bindings as well.
+In addition, we provide theoretical work and span bounds of \framework that depend on the complexity of the underlying ANNS algorithm. \framework is implemented in C++, using the ParlayLib~\cite{Blelloch20} and ParlayANN~\cite{ANNScaling} libraries, and also has Python bindings.